astrolabsoftware/fink-website/content/post/2022-08-30-science-portal-updates.md

 ---
 layout: post
 date: 2022-08-30
-title: Fink Science Portal v2
+title: Fink Science Portal 2.0
 author: fink
 tags: [Portal]
 ---

 Check out the details of the version 2.0 of the Science Portal.
-No new features, but a shiny interface, and better performance.
+A shiny new interface, better performance, and some new features or bug fixes ([release notes](https://github.com/astrolabsoftware/fink-science-portal/releases/tag/2.0)).
 Do not hesitate to give your feedback, and propose missing features!

 <!--more-->